When’s the Best Time to Decorate for Christmas? Share Your Family’s Tradition!

 “We definitely deck the halls after Thanksgiving but we don’t have a set time frame – pretty much whenever I feel like digging through my garage for the Christmas stuff.
 I don’t put out a lot of decorations though because I don’t want to be dusting that stuff all month-long.
 We do 2 Christmas trees though and I go pretty nuts with those!” – Cass

-Here’s why these two team members decorate a bit earlier:
+Here’s why these team members decorate a bit earlier every year:

 “We used to put ours up the afternoon of Black Friday, but then we moved it a little earlier so the kids could enjoy it when they were home from college during Thanksgiving.
 My husband now realizes that he lost the battle of holiday spirit because both my daughter and I love having it up early.
 I just checked my photos from last year, and the tree was up and decorated by November 10th!
 LOL!” – Liza